LinusBleistein/LinusBleistein.github.io/index.md

 I hold a BSc in economics and in mathematics from ENS Ulm, and a Master degree in [control, optimisation and calculus of variations](https://www.ljll.math.upmc.fr/MathModel/presentation/cocv.html) from Sorbonne University (form.
 Université Paris 6 - UPMC).

+## Research interests

+I am broadly interested in designing and analyzing algorithms that can learn from irregular, heavily biased and noisy data, with a particular focus on medical data and applications.

+At this moment, my specific research interests include causal deep learning, irregular time series, dynamical systems and statistical learning theory.
+I strongly believe that "for something to become interesting, you just have to look at it for a long time" (roughly Gustave Flaubert).

 ## News

 - 25.04.2023 : my first PhD paper "Learning the Interactions of Sparsely Observed Interacting Systems" written w.
 [Adeline Fermanian](https://afermanian.github.io/), [Agathe Guilloux](https://sites.google.com/view/agatheguilloux-personalwebsite/) and Anne-Sophie Jannot was accepted at ICML 2023 !